Planning King Edward Memorial Park

 Implementing the masterplan

-Work began on the tunnel in early 2017 and will run for about three and a half years.
+Work began on the tunnel in early 2017 and was initially predicted to run for about three and a half years, but difficulties in piling into the river bed have resulted in a delay in the programme and completion is currently predicted to take place in late 2011.
 The Park will not be closed during this time although some areas essential for construction must be closed off.
 Thames Tideway Tunnel are paying for all the work in the park to help compensate for the disruption.
-Some investigation of the ground conditions will take place in advance of this.

-Summer 2017 - Thames Tideway start main work.
-Diversion of Thames Path for a short distance away from riverfront and creation of site compound for TTT, extend the foreshore at the Thames side of the park.
+From early 2017, work has been taking place on the tunnel.
+This has resulted in the diversion of the Thames Path for a short distance away from the riverfront and the creation of a site compound to extend the foreshore at the Thames side of the park.
 There will remain a route connecting the river walkway through the park at all times.

 In late 2018 and though 2019, Tower Hamlets will be engaging with local residents and organisations to feed into the detailed design for the park.
 The council will be appointing a team to develop the detailed design and has established a community advisory group.

 Work to refurbish the park has to fit in with the Tideway programme, and it is anticipated that the work will begin in the autumn of 2012 and finish in the spring of 2023.